marcglasberg/async_redux/README.md

 # Example project

-Please visit the <href="https://github.com/marcglasberg/async_redux_project_template">AsyncRedux Project Template</a> repository in GitHub for a full-fledged example with a complete app showcasing the fundamentals and best practices described in this Readme.
+Please visit the <href="https://github.com/marcglasberg/redux_app_example">Redux App Example</a>
+repository in GitHub for a full-fledged example with a complete app showcasing the fundamentals and best practices described in this Readme.

 # Table of Contents